-So I have had the all new Formatt Hitech Firecrest 100mm filter holder now for 7 months and thought I better finally get around to my impressions on this holder and write a review.
+So I have had the all-new Formatt Hitech Firecrest 100mm filter holder now for 7 months and thought I better finally get around to my impressions on this holder and post a review.

 So first things first once you open the beautifully packed box you will immediately notice the holder pouch which once opened has 4 different compartments in it.

 Obviously one for the holder itself and the superb extra light shield caps.

 One for the 3 thread adaptors rings included in the kit free of charge (67mm, 72mm & 77mm).